Prevent fall armyworm damage

 As summer continues, the threat of fall armyworm damage is looming.
 These destructive insects overwinter, typically as pupae, in southern Florida and along the Gulf Coast, where outbreaks can occur as early as April or May.
 The fall armyworm moth migrates northward in search of suitable sites to lay eggs.
-Armyworms typically arrive in the northern transition zone by June or July, and activity can continue well into the fall.
+Armyworms typically arrive in the northern transition zone by July, and activity can continue well into the fall.

 Fall armyworm adults (moths) lay clusters of 50 to 300 eggs on fence posts, flag sticks, tree leaves and bushes adjacent to turf and other structures.
 Each female may produce about 1,000 eggs during its lifetime.
 Larvae emerge and move into adjacent turf areas to feed.